North Finchley: Tally Ho Corner and the High Road

 By 1839 North Finchley had at least five retail outlets including a blacksmith called Elizabeth Humphreys.
 These were on Lodge Lane rather than on the High Road.
-Incidentally Lodge Lane was the home of Private John Parr the first British soldier to be killed in World War I, and the actor David Jason.
+Incidentally Lodge Lane was the home of Private John Parr the first British soldier to be killed in World War I, the composer David Pentecost and the actor David Jason.

 In 1851, there was a regular 'bus service running from the Torrington to Charing Cross and railway connections had been established with London, first at New Southgate.
 During the 1850s and 1860s Woodside Lane, Torrington Park, Friern Park, Grove Road, Finsbury Road (now Finchley Park) had all been laid out.
 In 1872 the Edgware, Highgate and London Railway opened Torrington Park Station which was renamed Woodside Park in 1882.
 It was during the construction of a railway through Finchley from 1864 that a Reverend Henry Stephens opened a mission for the navvies working on the line.
 A church had been constructed by 1869 which was formally opened in 1870 as Christ Church.
 It became a new parish in 1872.
 By 1874 it was said that there were 350 dwellings within this ecclesiastical parish.

 In 1905. the Metropolitan Electric Tramways (the M.E.T.) opened a tramline between Highgate and Whetstone and this was crossed by another from New Southgate to Golders Green from 1909.
 To facilitate this a tramway depot was opened in Woodberry Grove.
 Trams combined with motorbus services promoted the development of the retail district we see today.
 During the 1930s the old Ballards Lane, which terminated where the Embassy Lounge (formerly called the Purple Rain Bar, before that the Cherry Tree and previously the Coach Stop) is today, was replaced by a new road called Kingsway.
 In 1937 the new plot created by this diversion became the location for the Gaumont Cinema.
 This was demolished in 1987 to be replaced with the recently opened Arts Depot.

 The Finchley Meeting House, the local Quaker place of worship, was built on Alexandra Grove in 1967.
 Quakers had met in the area since 1945.